JDLeongomez/JDL_website/content/en/publication/CastellanosChacon2026_gaze/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Sesgos atencionales", "Contenido emocional", "Atención temprana", "Atención tardía", "Rastreo ocular"]
+tags = ["Attentional biases", "Emotional content", "Early attention", "Late attention", "Eye tracking"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.